Pizza Patrón: Pizza por Pesos

 In January 2007, Pizza Patrón announced a new "Pizza por Pesos" policy, allowing customers to pay for pizzas in Mexican pesos for a short period.
-Though the company was not the first to impose such a policy in the United States, the move occurred during an increasingly heated debate about illegal immigration, prompting complaints and death threats at the chain's Dallas headquarters.
+Though the company was not the first to implement such a policy in the United States, the move occurred during an increasingly heated debate about illegal immigration, prompting complaints and death threats at the chain's Dallas headquarters.
 It also garnered popularity for the chain, with coverage from Fox News, The Colbert Report, MSNBC, The Tonight Show, and many other sites.
 After the first week of the offer, one owner stated that customers had paid with approximately 15,000 Mexican pesos, or about US$1,400, at his two southern California shops, accounting for roughly 20% of his profits.

 On May 3, 2007, the company reported that sales in the first three months of 2007 were up 35% compared to sales during the first three months of 2006.
 The company attributed the strong growth in sales to publicity generated by news reports about the "Pizza for Pesos" campaign and said that its policy of accepting pesos, originally scheduled to last only until the end of April, was being made permanent.

 "Pizza Por Favor" crowds line up for free pizza on June 6, 2012.